Science

 Text:

-Holt Physics 2006, Serway and Faughn, Holt Rinehart and Winston, ISBN: 0030735483
+Holt Physics 2006, Serway and Faughn, Holt Rinehart and Winston, ISBN: 978-0-030-73548-6

 [email protected]

 Physics is a study of the behavior of the universe, from small sub-atomic particles to grand galaxies millions of light years away.
 It is experimental, mathematical, and theoretical.
 It requires observing, analyzing, questioning, and theorizing.
 Areas of study will include motion, energy, fluid dynamics, waves, thermodynamics, electricity, relativity, quantum mechanics, and the cosmos.
-The course will include lectures, hands-on experiments, problem solving, readings, and written work.
+The course will include lectures, hands-on experiments, problem solving, reading, and written work.
 Due to limited class time, much will be required of the students on their own outside the classroom.
-Additional help from the instructor will be available by email or via Zoom.

 Course Prerequisites: